gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 ## Keys

 There are plenty of keys in Gardener.
-The ETCD has an encryption key to store secrets encrypted at rest.
-Gardener generates several certificate authorities (CAs) to ensure secured communication between the various components and actors.
-Service account tokens are signed with a dedicated key.
-There is an SSH key pair to allow debugging of nodes and the observability stack has its own passwords too.
+The ETCD needs one to store resources like secrets encrypted at rest.
+Gardener generates certificate authorities (CAs) to ensure secured communication between the various components and actors and service account tokens are signed with a dedicated key.
+There is also an SSH key pair to allow debugging of nodes and the observability stack has its own passwords too.

 ![](./images/keys-1.png)

-All of these keys share a common property: they are all Gardener managed.
-Rotating them however, is potentially very disruptive.
-Hence, Gardener does not do it automatically, but offers means to users to perform these tasks easily.
+All of these keys share a common property: they are managed by Gardener.
+Rotating them, however, is potentially very disruptive.
+Hence, Gardener does not do it automatically, but offers means to the user to perform these tasks easily.
 For a single cluster, a user may conveniently use the dashboard.
 Of course, it is also possible to do the same by annotating the shoot resource accordingly.

 ![](./images/keys-2.png)